 Our complete line of billet throttle bodies, from left to right, 80mm, 60mm, 45mm, 40mm.

-Brand X uses a less expensive fuel pressure regulator with single diaphragm left, we use one with a twin diaphragm one right.
+We use this Borla regulator with a twin diaphragm.
 This is a flight critical part.
 We feel only the best will do here.

 Brand X cheap, non-servicable fuel filters